 AidData staff closely collaborate with the Organisation for Economic Co-operation and Development (OECD) to gather, standardize, and republish project-level aid information for AidData’s core database of over one million development activities worldwide.
 AidData’s work also supports the efforts of the International Aid Transparency Initiative (IATI) by enabling users to download data in IATI format.

-AidData and The CRS
+AidData and the OECD CRS

 The Creditor Reporting System (CRS), maintained by the Development Assistance Committee (DAC) of the OECD, has been collecting information on international aid and activity-level aid since 1960 and 1973, respectively.
 An authoritative source of annual statistical information, the CRS contains information on Official Development Assistance (ODA) and other official flows from DAC and some non-DAC donors.
 Complementing the work of the OECD, AidData provides data on detailed development activities from a wide range of DAC and non-DAC actors in an accessible format.